Murder of Noel Kirwan

 Christopher "Noel" Kirwan was shot dead on 22 December 2016.
-He had been friends with Gerry "the Monk" Hutch all his life.
+A lifelong friend of Gerry "the Monk" Hutch, Kirwan was uninvolved in crime and considered a "soft target".
+He was killed on the orders of the Kinahan Organised Crime Group by a cartel hitman.
+In June 2026, Sean McGovern was found guilty of organising the murder and sentenced to 24 years in prison.

 Background

 Kirwan lived in Jude's Gardens off Railway Street in Dublin, then lived in Summerhill, Dublin.
 He was friends with Gerry Hutch and other members of the Hutch family, and he drove Hutch to the funeral of his brother Eddie in 2016.
-His father worked in the docks and he inherited his nickname "Duck Egg".
+His father worked in the docks and he inherited his nickname, "Duck Egg".

 In the 1990s he was involved in the anti-drugs movement.
 He was charged with possession of a firearm or imitation firearm for intimidation in Ballybough Road in 1996, but people in north inner city Dublin said he had not been involved in crime in some time.
-He had moved to Kilbarrack some years before being killed and later to Ronanstown with his partner.
+He had moved to Kilbarrack some years before being killed and later to Clondalkin with his partner.

-He had been formally notified that his life was in danger shortly after the funeral.
+Kirwan had been formally notified that his life was in danger shortly after the funeral.

 Shooting

+It was revealed during the 2026 trial that a Kinahan hitman nicknamed "Teeth", revealed by an Irish Times report to be Glen Clarke, had been chosen to be the hitman.
+Clarke had previously shot two innocent men, Martin O'Rourke and Trevor O'Neill, in cases of mistaken identity.
+Clarke was found dead in a stolen car in 2016, having reportedly shot himself in the head by accident; he survived five hours after shooting himself, struggling to breathe before dying of his injuries in hospital several hours later.
+With Clarke dead, the Kinahan cartel chose another gunman, believed to be a well-known gangland criminal from west Dublin.

-He and his partner had just had lunch with her daughter in Crumlin.
-He and his partner were sitting in the car outside their home when he was shot six times with a Makarov handgun.
+Kirwan and his partner had just had lunch with her daughter in Crumlin, and were sitting in the car outside their home in Clondalkin when he was shot six times with a Makarov handgun.